lutece-platform/lutece-tech-plugin-blobstore/README.md

 ```

-## Step 2 : Implementation of basic methods of the BlobStoreService
+ **B/ Step 2 : Implementation of basic methods of the BlobStoreService**

 The API of **BlobStoreService** offers several functionnalities that allows to implements basic operation?